adriano-t/mirrorlayers-propaganda/README.md

 - load more posts/comments button on profile
 - notifications for received likes
 - delete notification
+- aggiornare i core
 - send report
-- toast notifications
+- refresh notifications in background and show a number on the icon

 ## Bugs
-- se finisci i likes e provi a mettere mi piace ti slogga
+- if you have 0 likes it logs you out, instead it should show an alert
+- missing translations _PROPA_TRANSLATE

 ## Requirements